spencerjbeckwith/supersprite/README.md

 # Enjoy!

 Please reach out to me with any questions, concerns, suggestions, if I made any stupid typos, etc. I look forward to seeing what you can make with supersprite!

-To do next:
-- make sure ctx scales properly
-- make example and host it
+I hope this document made sense and I did my best to cover everything, and what isn't covered should be self-explanatory or documented but if not, please reach out.